AppClarity user roles

 Large organizations may have thousands of entitlements to arrange.
 For AppClarity to report on your effective license position these need to be defined in AppClarity.
 To help get your entitlements in place, quickly and effectively AppClarity enables you to import directly from a particular folder.
 This means you can construct your TSV files as needed, place them in the folder and then import.

-After importing the entitlements into AppClarity they go into the Draft Entitlements Repository.
-From there you can view any issues that arose as a result of the import process, and when that's done you can publish all of the entitlements in one go.
+After importing the entitlements into AppClarity they are marked as Draft Entitlements.
+It gives you a chance to view any issues that arose as a result of the import process, and when that's done you can publish all of these entitlements in one go.

 - IBM Processor Value Unit (PVU) License Demand